praveen7693/gitdemo/readme.md

-readme from master
+readme from conflict1
-check 1
+check 2